ZKNoxHQ/blog/posts/integrating_7702_hws_090525.md

 - modify the master fingerprint in ```signKeyPath``` by the one of your mnemonic
 - set ```dataType``` to 5 in ```ethSignRequest```

-The response encoded as an ```EthSignature``` UR can be decoded with [the following code sample](https://github.com/KeystoneHQ/keystone-sdk-base/blob/master/packages/ur-registry-eth/__tests__/EthSignature.test.ts)
+The response encoded as an ```EthSignature``` UR can be decoded with [the following code sample](https://github.com/KeystoneHQ/keystone-sdk-base/blob/master/packages/ur-registry-eth/__tests__/EthSignature.test.ts).

 ### Building the device application

 There's no official way to run a modified firmware on your device.
-If you're running a version with an older firmware (version 1.2.2 or 1.2.4) you might be able to use an exploit to do it nonetheless - see [ks3-devkit](https://github.com/ZKNoxHQ/ks3-devkit)
+If you're running a version with an older firmware (version 1.2.2 or 1.2.4) you might be able to use an exploit to do it nonetheless - see [ks3-devkit](https://github.com/ZKNoxHQ/ks3-devkit).

-In that case, you can build the [```auth_7702``` branch](https://github.com/btchip/keystone3-firmware/tree/auth_7702) as described in the [README.md](https://github.com/btchip/keystone3-firmware/blob/auth_7702/README.md)
+In that case, you can build the [```auth_7702``` branch](https://github.com/btchip/keystone3-firmware/tree/auth_7702) as described in the [README.md](https://github.com/btchip/keystone3-firmware/blob/auth_7702/README.md).

-After building, you can sign the firmware with [signFirmware.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/signFirmware.py) or [signFirmwareOta2.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/signFirmwareOta2.py) if you updated the bootloader with firmware 2.0.4 - using the private key associated to the public key you injected earlier with [setUpdateKey.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/setUpdateKey.py)
+After building, you can sign the firmware with [signFirmware.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/signFirmware.py) or [signFirmwareOta2.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/signFirmwareOta2.py) if you updated the bootloader with firmware 2.0.4 - using the private key associated to the public key you injected earlier with [setUpdateKey.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/setUpdateKey.py).

-You can then load the firmware either with [uploadFirmware.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/uploadFirmware.py), or rename it ```keystone3.bin``` and put it on a SD card or use the [Recovery Mode](https://keystonewallet.crisp.help/en/article/my-keystone-3-pro-cannot-turn-on-1e0c2p2/)
+You can then load the firmware either with [uploadFirmware.py](https://github.com/ZKNoxHQ/ks3-devkit/blob/main/uploadFirmware.py), or rename it ```keystone3.bin``` and put it on a SD card or use the [Recovery Mode](https://keystonewallet.crisp.help/en/article/my-keystone-3-pro-cannot-turn-on-1e0c2p2/).

 ### Integrating the client

-You can refer to the [web SDK demonstration](https://github.com/KeystoneHQ/keystone-sdk-web-demo) or the [USB SDK](https://github.com/KeystoneHQ/keystone-sdk-usb) - you'll need to support a new ```DataType``` as described in the I/O chapter
+You can refer to the [web SDK demonstration](https://github.com/KeystoneHQ/keystone-sdk-web-demo) or the [USB SDK](https://github.com/KeystoneHQ/keystone-sdk-usb) - you'll need to support a new ```DataType``` as described in the I/O chapter.

 ## Trezor support